barrettlabecoevogeno/-heritable_DNA_sticklebacks/README.md

-# Heritable_DNA_methylation_sticklebacks
+# Heritability_DNA_methylation_stickleback

-# This folder contains cytosine coverage files (.cov) compiled from Bismark for the samples used in our stickleback study exploring heritable methylation
+# This folder contains cytosine coverage files (.cov) compiled from Bismark for the samples and codes used in our stickleback study